chaodonghu/openai-zap-organization-folder-name-suggestion/README.md

 # Zap Organization/Folder Name Suggestion using OpenAI

-This is project based off a sandbox to experiment with AI-powered search for the 2023 Q2 Hackweek.This repository includes a NextJS full stack application that deploys to Vercel.
+This is project based off a sandbox to experiment with AI-powered search for the 2023 Q2 Hackweek.

+An application that enables categorization of Zaps in Zapier by using OpenAI's embedding API to analyze Zap titles, descriptions, and ZDL steps.
+Clusters Zaps using k-means and suggests relevant folder names for better organization.
+Built with Next.js and deployed on Vercel, the app allows users to define the number of desired categories for their Zaps, improving workflow management through AI-driven suggestions.

 ## Problem(s)